Information.

 There is no publication of voting behavior within the meaning of Art.
 367h para.
 1 item 3 PGR, because there is no participation in voting.

-• The 1741 Group has adopted an internal guideline on the implementation of the compensation principles, which aims to strike a balance between fixed and any variable remuneration components in the remuneration of its own employees.
-The main purpose of this guideline is to find a reasonable compensation base for one’s own employees without motivating them to accept increased risks.
+To implement the remuneration principles, the 1741 Group has issued internal regulations aimed at achieving a balanced relationship between fixed and any variable remuneration components in the remuneration of its own employees.
+The main purpose of this guideline is to find a reasonable remuneration basis for its own employees without motivating them to take increased risks.

 1741 Group